FREE Shipping on orders over $899

 Cellulite: how it is generated and how to combat it

-Cellulite, better known as orange peel skin, is one of women's biggest fears, it occurs when underlying fat deposits begin to be pushed through the connective tissue fibers under the skin.
-Connective tissue can become weak due to hormones, lack of exercise, excess fat, and poor blood circulation.
+Cellulite, better known as orange peel skin, is one of women's biggest fears.
+It occurs when underlying fat deposits begin to push through the connective tissue fibers beneath the skin.
+Connective tissue can weaken due to hormones, lack of exercise, excess fat, and poor blood circulation.

-The skin loses its elasticity and firmness and has the characteristic raised appearance of orange peel.
+The skin loses its elasticity and firmness and takes on the characteristic raised appearance of orange peel skin.

 • Arms